 Investing in career advancement was also key to meeting our aspirations in 2019.
 We developed a number of unique programs for URMs and women at critical career junctures to prepare them to take the next step professionally.

-- Piloted Engineering, Product, and Design (EPD) Professional Development Program for URMs and Women: This pilot brought 62 women and URMs nominated by their managers to experience a six week professional development program that provided individual training, coaching, and networking opportunities with Dropboxers from across the company.
+- Piloted Engineering, Product, and Design (EPD) Professional Development Program for URMs and Women: This pilot brought 62 women and URMs nominated by their managers to experience a six-month professional development program that provided individual training, coaching, and networking opportunities with Dropboxers from across the company.
 Based on the positive response, we will expand the program in 2020 to include all Dropbox business units.

 - Piloted Career Conversations and “Stay”meetings: This pilot provided tools and resources to managers and women and URMs in EPD to better facilitate having long-term career development conversations with managers and skip-level meetings with senior leadership.